HackShardGaming/HackShardGaming-Valheim/README.md

 >>	Did some cleaning up of old files and folders.
 >>	Resolved a bug with ValheimPlus's Version Number.
 Also manually updated to there latest github release.
 >>	Complete overhall of plugins folder.
+>>	BUG FIX: Due to 2 plugins using the same button.
+Build Cameras hotkey has been changed to N

 HsG V0.9.0.1	Date: 3/18/2021		Valheim Version: 0.147.3(VOnline v0.1)@0.9.5.5/WeylandMod-1.10
 >>	Updated Plugin: Epic Loot